azure-community-live/streaming-setup/README.md

 It's important to download and extract these files to c:\acl\ since the paths in the scenes are hardcoded paths and this way exporting and importing just works.

-after all files are extracted open OBS studio, go to "Scene Collection" -> "Import" and select "acl scene collection.json" you should now be able to select the scene collection and you are ready to stream
+after all files are extracted open OBS studio, go to "Scene Collection" -> "Import" and select "acl scene collection.json" you should now be able to select the scene collection and you are ready to stream.
+To select the imported collection, go to "Scene Collection" -> Untitled2 (You may have multiple imported collections, so the name may be different.
+After you select the scene collection, you should remove any other collections from the list, and rename the one that you imported so that it is not set as Untitled.
+To do this, go to "Scene Collection" -> "Rename" once you select the imported collection.

 ### YouTube